albar965/littlenavmap-manual/src/en/MENUS.rst

 |Show Missed Approaches| Show Missed Approaches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Show or hide the missed approaches of the current flight plan.
-This does not affect the preview in the search tab ``Procedures``.
+Show or hide the missed approaches of the current flight plan or the procedure preview (:ref:`procedure-preview`).

 .. note::